adaltas/node-masson/core/ntp.coffee.md

       ntp.servers = ctx.config.ntp.servers.split(',') if typeof ctx.config.ntp.servers is 'string'
       ntp.lag ?= 2000
       ntp.fudge ?= false
-      if ntp.fudge  is true
-        # Normalize the fudge value into a valid stratum
-        # Servers are given the default value of 10 while clients default to 14.
-        fudge = if ctx.config.host in ntp.servers then 10 else 14
+      ntp.fudge = if ctx.config.host in ntp.servers then 10 else 14
-      # ntp.fudge = ctx.config.host if ntp.fudge is true

 ## Install

 The installation respect the procedure published on [cyberciti][cyberciti].
 The